keepcosmos/beanmother/README.md

 }
 ```

-Everytime you create a instance of Author, `AuthorPostProcessor` will run before return a instance of Author.
+Everytime you create an instance of Author, `AuthorPostProcessor` will run before returning a instance of Author.

 #### Customize default fixture path.

 Just register the path in ObjectMother.
-It wil scan all files under the path.
+It will scan all files under the path.

 ```java
 ObjectMother.addFixtureLocation("mocks");